 Gary is a member of the Board of Directors of the Sierra College Friends of the Library and the California State Library Foundation.
-He is also a member of the Community Council of the Placer Land Trust.

 Gary Noy is the author of Distant Horizon: Documents from the 19th Century American West (1999); co-editor, with Rick Heide, of The Illuminated Landscape: A Sierra Nevada Anthology (2010); and he was an editor on the award-winning Sierra College book, Standing Guard: Telling Our Stories (2002).
 Gary also wrote Sierra Stories: Tales of Dreamers, Schemers, Bigots and Rogues (2014).

 Gary's most recent book is Gold Rush Stories: 49 Tales of Seekers, Scoundrels, Loss and Luck (Heyday Books and Sierra College Press, 2017).